 “The oft-used phrase “I am camera” – taken from a line in the 1930s novel Goodbye to Berlin by Christopher Isherwood – has special significance in the case of Ian Kenins, who truly is a consummate photographer.”

-Click here to read more from Simon Cateron’s article of A Snapshot of Melbourne published in The Review Weekly.
+Click here to read more from Simon Caterson’s article of A Snapshot of Melbourne published in The Daily Review.

 Ian Kenins met with ABC radio presenter and journalist Hilary Harper to talk about the technological progression of photography, along with Museum Victoria’s wildlife photographer, David Paul.
 Here’s a photographic highlight to show the radio interview was as visually stimulating as it was audibly.

 Street photographer, Ian Kenins, with ABC radio journalist Hilary Harper, and Museum Victoria’s wildlife photographer, David Paul.